markusritschel/cookiecutter-pysci-project/README.md

     │   └── __init__.py    <- Makes src a Python module and provides some standard variables │
-    ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control!
+    ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control! (i.e. have it in your .gitignore) ├── .gitignore         <- Here, list all the files, folders (patterns allowed) that you want to keep │                         out of git version control.
     ├── CHANGELOG.md       <- All major changes should go in there ├── jupytext.toml      <- Configuration file for jupytext
     ├── LICENSE            <- The license used for this project